LTurns/LTurns/README.md

 **Hard Worker:**

 Jumping from a "C" to an "A" for A level French, exceeding my predicted grades, County Squash Champion and Grade 8 Voice were some early examples of my ability to work hard to achieve more.
-In addition, I created a portfolio of sound design and got onto one of the best Audio Technology masters in the country, despite having no academic background in the subject.

 Self-sufficiency has always been important to me.
 I wanted to do Makers Academy for over a year and was able to save and complete the course, all while paying rent and bills in London without financial help.
 When I come across a problem in my code, you can guarantee I will solve it.
 I find great satisfaction in seeing my hard work pay off, and technology is no exception.
 As someone who has worked in industries such as film, sales and finance, I know versatility and a strong work ethic, are essential.